 Females differ greatly from males as the females will have two bright red spots on the abdomen, which can blend in with their lines.
 Sometimes these spots can even go missing.

-White crab spiders thrive in moisture which makes it an ideal home for places like Seattle and Portland.
-If you do not take proper precautions, one crab spider can become ten which can led to a full blown infestation.
+White crab spiders thrive in moisture which makes places like Seattle and Portland ideal environments.
+If you do not take proper precautions, one crab spider can become ten which can lead to a full-blown infestation.
 If you are experiencing a white crab spider infestation on your property please contact Western Exterminator today for an inspection.